appacademy/Module-2-Resources/week-4/d2-es6-classes/notes/oop-and-classes.md

 #What is OOP

-- approach for breaking down large, complex products into simple solutions
+- approach for breaking down large, complex products into siimple solutions
 - smaller parts can be implemented and tested separately
 - results in higher confidence in overall solution
 - makes it easier to pinpoint issues with code